Skip to main content

 KP8Byg3yDQ==

-Substitution macros allow for sequential substitution of values from the specified range
+Substitution macros allow implementing sequential substitution of values from a specified range

 This preset will work as follows.
-By specifying the template in the query format:
+By specifying a template in the query format:

 $query?PAGEN_1={num:1:10}

-we add substitution of values from 1 to 10 ((the range can be anything) into the query itself.
-Thus, we get queries that ensure traversal through the required number of pages, like this:
+we add substitution of values from 1 to 10 (any range can be specified) into the query itself.
+Thus, we get queries that provide traversal through the required number of pages, of the form:

 https://www.proball.ru/catalog/myachi/?PAGEN_1=1